-- Carghidown Formation Wacke.
-Sedimentary bedrock formed between 443.8 and 433.4 million years ago during the Silurian period. - Kirkmaiden Formation Wacke.
+Carghidown Formation - Wacke.
 Sedimentary bedrock formed between 443.8 and 433.4 million years ago during the Silurian period.

-Scotland's Soils Map shows that the soils located within the scheme extents comprise of Brown earth and Noncalcareous gleys.
+Scotland's Soils Map notes that the soils located within the scheme extents comprise of brown earth.

 As the works will be restricted to the existing carriageway boundary and previously engineered layers, it has been determined that the project does not carry the potential to cause direct or indirect impact to geology or soils.
 As such, no significant impacts are anticipated, and geology and soils has been scoped out of requiring further assessment.